cupid-ide/cupid/nuopcdocs/generic.rst

 *(Required, NUOPC Provided)*

-Call the :ref:`datainit` specialization method if it exists, which initializes all export fields.
+Call the :ref:`specialization_datainitialize` specialization method if it exists, which initializes all export fields.
 Set the timestamp in export fields to the internal clock's time.